xrdocs-staging/8000/_tutorials/8000-software-xr7-usb-boot.md

 **Info:** Configuration will be erased.
 Content of harddisk: partition will not be erased during this operation.
 USB boot is different than factory-reset operation.
 {: .notice--primary}

+This procedure applies to all Cisco 8000 Series routers (8010, 8200, 8400, 8600, 8700, 8800) running IOS-XR , independently their Silicon One ASIC model.

 ## USB Drive Preparation
 A bootable USB drive is created by copying a compressed boot file into a USB drive.
 The USB drive becomes bootable once the content of the compressed file is extracted.